-London Grammar, made up of Hannah Reid, Dot Major and Dan Rothman have risen to fame over the last year, with their first album If You Wait reaching number 2 in both the UK and Australian charts and receiving a Mercury Music Price nomination in the process, hardly a surprise given that the album is a combination of songs that are cool yet packed with emotion, using Reid’s voice to it’s full potential, mixing perfectly with the guitar, synth and piano backing.
+London Grammar, made up of Hannah Reid, Dot Major and Dan Rothman have risen to fame over the last year, with their first album If You Wait to reach number 2 in both the UK and Australian charts and receiving a Mercury Music Prize nomination in the process, hardly a surprise given that the album is a combination of songs that are cool yet packed with emotion, using Reid’s voice to its full potential, mixing perfectly with the guitar, synth and piano backing.

-The tranquillity Reid’s voice is the focal point of the album, transitioning well from the slower melody based ballards, such as Strong and Wasting My Young Years to the more chilled house compositions such as Metal & Dust, with the album as a while feeling like a cross between Massive Attack and The XX, while adding some unique touches to keep their sound fresh.
+The tranquillity of Reid’s voice is the focal point of the album, transitioning well from the slower melody-based ballads, such as Strong and Wasting My Young Years to the more chilled house compositions such as Metal & Dust, with the album as a while feeling like a cross between Massive Attack and The XX, while adding some unique touches to keep their sound fresh.

 28th – Cardiff University Student Union

 31st – Rock City, Nottingham

 1st – Corn Exchange, Cambridge

 10th – University of Northumbria Student Union, Newcastle

 12th – O2 Academy, Leeds